 dear blind librarian,

-between may 18 and 24 there is an interesting cinema event in zagreb, croatia called subversive ff (they don’t have a webpage). i attach the programme, it’s a combination of lectures and films connected to the revolutionary year of 1968, and in it will be screening a number of chris marker films/collaborations.
+Between May 18 and 24 there is an interesting cinema event in Zagreb, Croatia called the Subversive Film Festival (they don’t have a webpage).
+I attach the program, it’s a combination of lectures and films connected to the revolutionary year of 1968, and it will be screening a number of Chris Marker films/collaborations.

 The program pdf sent unfortunately isn’t working once uploaded to the web (locally I can open it), so here’s a screengrab of most of it.
-[Update: festival web site].
-It takes some guesswork & deciphering on the part of non-Croatian literates, but a few things are clearly showing: À bientôt j’espère, the Marker-edited omnibus film Far From Vietnam (Godard, Klein, Lelouch, Marker, Resnais and Varda), Le fond de l’air est rouge, and various Cinétracts, plus a lot of Godard’s and even Kluge’s collaborative work of the era.
+[Update: subversivefestival.com].
+It takes some guesswork & deciphering on the part of non-Croatian literates, but a few things are clearly showing: À bientôt j’espère, the Marker-edited omnibus film Far From Vietnam (Godard, Klein, Lelouch, Marker, Resnais, and Varda), Le fond de l’air est rouge, and various Cinétracts, plus a lot of Godard’s and even Kluge’s collaborative work of the era.

 Presentations are also scheduled; the star of the show seems to be Slavoj Žižek, the infamous psychonaut +/- hermeneut who to my knowledge shares at least (but probably only) two things with Chris Marker: a repetition-compulsory taste for Hitchcock and a sly wit capable of producing sentences whose associations run in oblong, tangential and lateral directions, laughter mitigating the bruising your brain is taking.
 Age before beauty – or should we say age and beauty before cleverness.
 In other words, we’re hoping SZ doesn’t bring his lacanian arsenal to bear on CM, and if he does, we’re rooting for the earlier generation.
 “Does that mean I can dodge bullets?” asks Neo.
 Morpheus answers: “No, when the time comes, you won’t have to.”